adobe/experience-platform-workshop-201901/chapters/chapter-4.md

    ![](../images/chapter-4/ui-4-unifiedprofile-1.png)

 1. Find your Profile and ExperienceEvent datasets in the left list, select them, and then click "Enable", and confirm.
+You only need to select your own datasets; the rest that are already enabled will stay enabled.
 Now your datasets will send their data into the Unified Profile service as well as Experience Platform.

    ![](../images/chapter-4/ui-4-unifiedprofile-2.png)